FAQs

 What is the level of functioning of your campers?

-The majority of our campers who carry a formal diagnosis are diagnosed with ADHD (Attention deficit hyperactivity disorder).
-Our camper population also includes campers who present with social anxiety, learning differences which effect social skills development or may not have a formal diagnosis yet present with social learning needs.
+The majority of our campers carry a formal diagnosis of ADHD (Attention deficit hyperactivity disorder).
+Our camper population also includes campers who present with social anxiety, learning differences which effect social skills, other diagnoses that impact socialization, or no formal diagnosis but present social learning needs.
 All campers present with average to above average cognitive ability and full use of language.
-The majority of our campers attend public schools where they are in mainstream education for all or a portion of the school day.
-Some campers attend private schools, Jewish day schools or parochial schools.
+The majority of our campers attend public schools, where they are in mainstream education for all or a majority of the day.
+Some campers attend private schools, Jewish day schools, or parochial schools.

-Camp Sequoia is filling an unmet need in the overnight camp market for children and teenagers who do not need the level of support offered at special needs overnight camps yet need more than a traditional overnight camp can offer.
+Camp Sequoia aims to support children and teenagers who do not need the level of support offered at special needs overnight camp, yet need more than a traditional overnight camp can offer.

 Boys playing a sports game